ariviom/cobble/memory/tech-context.md

 ## Architectural Philosophy

 - **Server-only secrets**: API keys for Rebrickable, BrickLink, and Brickognize live only in Route Handlers and scripts; the client never sees them.
 - **Local-first UX**: unauthenticated users keep owned quantities and filters in `localStorage`; authenticated users sync that state to Supabase without breaking offline-ish behavior.
+Supabase SSR is used only for auth-aware surfaces (layout/theme, account, user sets, pricing, group host actions), not for core catalog flows.
 - **Read-optimized catalog**: Rebrickable CSV downloads are periodically ingested into Supabase `rb_*` tables via `npm run ingest:rebrickable` (locally) and a scheduled CI job in production.
 - **Thin HTTP layer**: Next.js Route Handlers act as adapters to Supabase and external APIs, with most domain logic living in `app/lib/*`.
 - **Typed boundaries**: Supabase `Database` types and shared helpers (for example, `AppError`, `throwAppErrorFromResponse`) enforce consistent, type-safe calls across layers.